JalmarazMartn/ALRenumbering/README.md

 ### 0.1.3

 Add new command "JAM Fix Implicit REC in page fields" to fix the implicit REC in page fields, adding the explicit REC in page fields.

+### 0.1.4

+Exclude implicit REC in page fields in Fix Txt2AL command.

+### 0.1.5

+Remove command "JAM Fix Implicit REC in page fields" and command "JAM Fix Txt2AL".
+You can get these commands in the "JAM Variable name extension" extension.